sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 # Fireproof Typescript Tutorial

-This newbie-friendly tutorial explains the Fireproof API and how to use it in a Typescript project.
+This newbie-friendly tutorial explains the Fireproof API and how to use it in a pure Typescript project without relying on frameworks like React or Vue.
 It is accompanied by code that gives a running start to your own learning and experimentation.
 As you go through this tutorial, simply uncomment relevant parts of the code and observe the results.

+This tutorial has been tested with Fireproof version: 0.20.5.

 ## Installation